matijakolaric-com/django-music-publisher/docs/manual_cwrexport.rst

 * ``Works`` is a multi-select field for works to be included in CWR exports.

+CWR Export model does not have ``change view``, nor ``delete`` button.
+CWR files once created should NOT be deleted, although they may not be used.
+Use `internal note` to mark a CWR file as not sent.

 List View
 +++++++++++++++++++++

 .. figure:: /images/cwr_list.png
    :width: 100%

-   CWR export list view
+   List CWR export view

-Upon save, you will be taken to the ``CWR export list`` view.
-It has two links in each row: ``View CWR`` and ``Download``.
-The latter will download the zipped CWR file, and the former will take you to the preview:
+``CWR export list`` view.
+Besides the link in the first column with the file name, which opens a view with additional information, and the counter that opens the list of works in this file, it has two additional links in each row: ``View CWR`` and ``Download``.

+The latter downloads the zipped CWR file, and the former opens the CWR file for viewing.

-CWR Preview
+View CWR
 --------------------

 .. figure:: /images/highlight.png
    :width: 100%

-   CWR 2.1 NWR (work registration) preview with basic syntax highlighting
+   CWR 2.1 NWR (work registration) file with basic syntax highlighting

 The example shown above shows the CWR file with basic syntax highlighting.
 When you hover over the fields with your cursor, additional information is shown.